michaelolof/vuex-class-component/README.md

     }
   }
 ```
 This is how we previously wrote Vuex Modules.
-Some obvious difficulties with this approach are:
+Some of the obvious difficulties with this approach are:

-* Lack of Type Safety: Type Safety and Intellisense is lost when defining the store.
+* Lack of Type Safety: Type Safety and Intellisense when defining the store.
-* Also notice how we are redefining occupation and specialty both as states and getters.
-This can easily lead to bugs if we update one and forget to update the other
+* Also notice how we are redefining **occupation** and **specialty** fields both as states and getters.
+This repitition and can easily lead to bugs if we update one and forget to update the other
 * We also don't have any type secure way to use this module in our Vue components.
-We have to use strings for our getters, commits and dispatch calls.
+We have to use strings to handle getters, commits and dispatch calls.
 This can easily lead to bugs.

 A better approach to solving this problem would be to use a VuexModule class as follows.
 ```